kudelskisecurity/volatility-gpg/docs/contest_submission.md

 ## GPG passphrase recovery plugin

-We developed two plugins for Volatility3 available at https://github.com/kudelskisecurity/volatility-gpg
+We developed two plugins for Volatility3 available at https://github.com/kudelskisecurity/volatility-gpg which have been tested with Volatility3 framework version 2.4.0.

 ### gpg_partial